 Unarida - The Central Province

-The wet drylands, or Unarida, is the central province of the NR, meaning it has no national borders and therefor is the location of many of the countries safety stashes.
-With the minimal amounts of rain in the area, Unarida holds many similarities to a desert, only without its heat, a cold which is somewhat intensified by its location relative to Wyvernsdale.
-The unaridan sands lie very low however, and the nearby sea which leads into Unarida through Rosewater has flooded most of the land, creating an unusual mix of sand and water.
+The wet drylands, or Unarida, is the central province of the NR, meaning it has no national borders and therefor is the location of many of the countrys safety stashes.
+With the minimal amounts of rain in the area, Unarida holds many similarities to a desert, only without its heat.
+This is a cold which is somewhat intensified by its location relative to the frozen lands of Wyvernsdale.
+The unaridan sands lie at a very low altidude however, and the nearby sea which leads into Unarida through Rosewater has flooded most of the land, creating the spectacular mix of sand and water.
 The salt in the sea water has affected the little vegetation that exists in Unarida negatively.
-The province is currently trying to evade a total disaster, as the last trees in the areas are dying.
-Originally, only a temporary settlement was risen there, back when the lands were only being mapped, before the formation of the Altor Empire.
-The Lord in charge of the camp however, the young Bern Keris, started fancying the unusual area around them and successfully annexed the area.
-He rarely left the only settlement in the province, the very camp they made (although it had now expanded to a village sized settlement).
-During the Altori Rebellion, Unarida stood on the kings side.
-Rumors has it that the Lord had fallen into the corrupt practice of the now forbidden Three-Headed God.
-Keris was assumed dead in the Battle of Tiqemi.
+The province is currently trying to evade a total disaster, as the last trees in the area are dying.
+Originally, only a temporary settlement was risen there, back before the formation of Altor, when the lands were only being mapped.
+The Lord in charge of the camp, the young Bern Keris, grew fond of the unusual scenery around them and claimed the area for his familys rule.
+He rarely left the camp, which remained the only settlement in the province (although it had now expanded to a village sized settlement).
+During the Altori Rebellion, Unarida fought on the kings side.
+Rumors had it that the Lord had fallen into the corrupt worshipment of the now forbidden Three-Headed God.
+Keris himself was assumed dead in the Battle of Tiqemi.
 The village was burnt to the ground in the Wyvern march for the capital and the new Lord of Unarida is currently rebuilding with all possible resources.